 Women who suffer from menstrual cramps are typically advised by their MD that their treatment options are to take ibuprofen or naproxen to manage the pain, or take an oral contraceptive (also known as "The Pill") to regulate their hormones.
-While non-steroidal anti-inflammatory drugs (NSAIDs) do provide temporary relief of menstrual cramps for women with mild to moderate cramps, they do not prevent the cramps from recurring on subsequent periods, and they only partially reduce them for women who get severe cramping pain.
+While non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen do provide temporary relief of menstrual cramps for women with mild to moderate cramps, they do not prevent the cramps from recurring on subsequent periods, and they only partially reduce them for women who get severe cramping pain.
 It is also known that the long-term cumulative effect of taking NSAIDs can lead to digestive problems.

-While taking an oral contraceptive to prevent menstrual cramps can be effective, it does not prevent the cramps from returning if you want to stop because of side effects or if you want to become pregnant.
+While taking an oral contraceptive to prevent menstrual cramps can be effective, it does not prevent the cramps from returning if you want to stop taking it because of side effects or if you want to become pregnant.
 In addition, many women prefer not to take medication continuously to avoid menstrual cramps.

 Genital or perineal pain, whether vulvodynia, vaginismus, vaginitis, or by any other name can all be treated with TCM even though their symptoms are different.
 In recent years, women suffering from this type of pain are starting to have their symptoms be acknowledged and some treatment methods are available, but it is not yet well-known that TCM is an effective option.
 There are several acupuncture meridians (or pathways) that travel through the genital region, and so we can affect this region without needling it directly.
 A great feature of acupuncture is that we can do treatment far from where the pain is and yet still relieve the pain.
 Chinese herbal medicine is also typically used in conjunction with acupuncture to treat such pain.